Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the solvers

 \subsection{Harmonic maps with multiple singularities}

+As the final test we measure iteration numbers and constraint violation for a harmonic map with several singularities (Problem~\ref{prob:highsing}).
+Here, the start iterate $\bu_h^0$ is the function $\bu_D^\kappa$ defined in~\eqref{eq:singularity_kappa}, which has a singularity of degree~$\kappa$.
+As such a configuration cannot stable for $\kappa \ge 2$ \cite{BreCorLie86}, we expect the solvers to converge to configurations with $\kappa$ isolated singularities of degree~$1$.
+Figure~\ref{fig:highsing33_configurations} shows that this does actually happen: The final configuration consists of $\kappa$ singularities placed at roughly equal distances on a circle.
+Unfortunately, one notices that the final configurations differ considerably depending on which discretization is used.
+Recalling from Chapter~\ref{ex:random} that the methods sometimes converge to configurations where the singularity was not at the correct spot (in particular when using the conforming discretization), the configurations shown in Figure~\ref{fig:highsing33_configurations} should not receive a lot of trust.
+A deeper understanding of the behavior of discrete harmonic map models is needed before this issue can be fully resolved.

-As the final test we measure iteration numbers and constraint violation for the situation with several singularities (Problem~\ref{prob:highsing}).
-The results are shown in Table~\ref{tab:highsing33-S} for up to five singularities.
-One can see that now even for the trust-region methods the iteration numbers are not bounded anymore, but increase slowly with increasing mesh size.
+Regarding the solver performance, the usual metrics are shown in Table~\ref{tab:highsing33-S} for first-order discretizations.
+There, one sees that numerically, this scenario does seem to be more difficult than the others.
+In particular, for the trust-region methods the iteration numbers are not bounded anymore, but increase slowly with increasing mesh size.
+Unlike in earlier situations, more iterations are now needed for the conforming discretization than for the nonconforming one.
 The iteration numbers for the gradient-flow method are again much higher, but do not show a clear pattern as in earlier case.
-The constraint violation remains in a reasonable range again, and gets smaller with decreasing $\tau=4h$.
+The constraint violation remains in a reasonable range, and gets smaller with decreasing $\tau=4h$.